1NT19IS417/1NT19IS417_mukund_B_bdLab/README.md

 # Big Data Lab
-Documentation for the Day to Day Lab Activities for Web Tech lab 6th sem
+Documentation for the Lab Activities for Big Data lab 6th sem

 Name : Mukund.G
 USN : 1NT19IS417